-There are two main reasons why your doctor may order an LH response to GnRH test.
-It is used to evaluate hormone levels and to confirm primary or secondary hypogonadism.
+There are two main reasons why your doctor may order an LH response to GnRH test: to evaluate hormone levels and to confirm primary or secondary hypogonadism.

 Hypogonadism occurs when the sex glands in either men (testes) or women (ovaries) produce little or no hormones.
 It can be caused by genetic disorders like Turner, Klinefelter, and Kallmann syndromes.
 It can also be caused by tumors.
-When hypogonadism centers on the testes or ovaries, it is called primary hypogonadism.
-When it centers in the pituitary gland and hypothalamus areas of the brain, it is called central or secondary hypogonadism.
+When hypogonadism centers on the testes or ovaries, it’s called primary hypogonadism.
+When it centers in the pituitary gland and hypothalamus areas of the brain, it’s called central or secondary hypogonadism.

-To treat hypogonadism, your doctor needs to know if it is primary or secondary.
-The LH response to GnRH test can indicate where the problem arises in your body.
+To treat hypogonadism, your doctor needs to know if it’s primary or secondary.
+The LH response to GnRH test can indicate where the problem occurs in your body.

-Interpreting the LH response to GnRH test test is very complicated and takes into consideration gender, age, and weight.
+Interpreting the LH response to GnRH test is very complicated.
+It considers gender, age, and weight.
 The results of the tests compare LH levels and FSH (follicle-stimulating hormone) levels over time.
-(BILM)

 Written by: Mary Ellen Ellis